- 1 What are bad credit car loans?

 Just remember that people with good credit get a lower interest rate and that can translate into significant savings when split into monthly payments.
 Experian’s first quarter analysis for 2018 has shown that those who have “super prime” credit score can save money with an average of up to $43 every month on auto loan compared to those who are on the lower credit score.

 It is also possible to shop for a car loan online and submit an application to get yourself pre-approved.
-The process would let the lender of your choice to review your credit reports and see what your current credit score is, your income bracket and any other expenses that you have which will help them know what amount they can let you borrow, the monthly payment and the interest rates that they can give you.
+The process would let the lender of your choice to review your credit reports and see what your current credit score is.
+They also look at your income bracket and any other expenses that you have which will help them know what amount they can let you borrow.
+The monthly payment and the interest rates that they can give you.

 Before you apply for a preapproval, be sure to go to online and check the price on auto loans offered by lenders, your specific bank or if you’re a member of a local credit union, check their website for their auto loan rates.